-- Autumn Term (Sept to Dec) - o Implementation of current budget plan - Monitoring expenditure (continuous-monthly) - Reconciliation and closure of previous financial year
+- Autumn Term (Sept to Dec) - Implementation of current budget plan - Monitoring expenditure (continuous-monthly) - Reconciliation and closure of previous financial year

-- Initial planning for following September based on estimated pupil numbers (identifying any required restructuring early) - $\circ~$ Draft budget model updated for know changes (including staff changes) and submitted to CEO by 31 $^{\rm st}$ December. - Spring Term (Jan Mar) - Monitoring and reviewing of year's budget - Revised budget where appropriate - Pre-planning new financial year - Review of planning for following year.
-If restructuring is likely for following this must take place during this term. - Draft budget model updated for know changes (including staff changes) and submitted to CEO by 31st March - Summer Term (Apr to Aug) - Detailed planning for forthcoming year based on latest numbers.
-Final draft budget and supporting narrative report submitted to the CEO by 31st May. - Preparation and submission of financial budget plan to the Board of Trustees. - 0
+- Initial planning for following September based on estimated pupil numbers (identifying any required restructuring early) - Draft budget model updated for know changes (including staff changes) and submitted to CEO by 31st December.

+• Spring Term (Jan - Mar)

+- Monitoring and reviewing of year's budget

+- Revised budget where appropriate

+- Pre-planning new financial year

+- Review of planning for following year.
+If restructuring is likely for following this must take place during this term.

+- Draft budget model updated for know changes (including staff changes) and submitted to CEO by 31st March

+Summer Term (Apr to Aug)

+- Detailed planning for forthcoming year based on latest numbers.
+Final draft budget and supporting narrative report submitted to the CEO in line with the agreed timetable. - Preparation and submission of financial budget plan to the Board of Trustees.